linode/docs/docs/kubernetes/how-to-install-apps-on-kubernetes-with-helm-3/index.md

 ### New for Helm 3
 Here are the biggest changes for Helm 3.
 For a complete list and more details, [see the FAQ](https://helm.sh/docs/faq/).

-- The biggest change in Helm 3 was the removal of Tiller.
+- The most notable change in Helm 3 was the removal of Tiller.
 With role-based access controls (RBAC) enabled by default in Kubernetes 1.6+, Tiller became unnecessary and was removed.

 - Upgrading a chart is better than ever.
 Helm 3 introduces a 3-way merge patch, an improvement over Helm 2's 2-way approach.
-Helm is now able to consider the old manifest, the current state, and the new instead of just the most recent manifest and the proposed changes which sometimes led to not being able to roll back changes.
+Helm is now able to consider the old manifest, the current state, and the new manifest, instead of just the most recent manifest and the proposed changes.
+The 3-way merge patch helps to ensure that a user can roll back changes regardless of how they're applied.

 - Release names in Helm 3 are scoped to the namespace and have a `sh.helm.release.v1` prefix.